dojo/docs/dijit/form.rst

 All Widgets, that are similar to <input>:

 * `dijit.form.CurrencyTextBox </CurrencyTextBox>`_

+  A specialized input widget for monetary values, much like the currency type in spreadsheet programs

 * `dijit.form.DateTextBox </DateTextBox>`_
 * `dijit.form.NumberSpinner </NumberSpinner>`_
 * `dijit.form.NumberTextBox </NumberTextBox>`_

+  A input widget which restricts input to numeric input

 * `dijit.form.TextBox </TextBox>`_
 * `dijit.form.TimeTextBox </TimeTextBox>`_
 * `dijit.form.ValidationTextBox </ValidationTextBox>`_